crflynn/chicken-dinner/docs/cli/cli.rst

 .. code-block:: bash

-    # Generate a replay for the latest win of shroud in specified path
+    # Generate a replay for the latest win of chocoTaco in specified path
-    chicken-dinner replay --latest --wins-only --size=6 --path=/path/to/my/replays shroud
+    chicken-dinner replay --latest --wins-only --size=6 --path=/path/to/my/replays chocoTaco

-    # Generate a replay for the latest game of shroud
+    # Generate a replay for the latest game of chocoTaco
-    chicken-dinner replay -l shroud
+    chicken-dinner replay -l chocoTaco

-    # Generate a replay for all of shrouds wins in recent games
+    # Generate a replay for all of chocoTaco's wins in recent games
-    chicken-dinner replay -w shroud
+    chicken-dinner replay -w chocoTaco

-    # Generate a replay for all of the recent games of shroud
+    # Generate a replay for all of the recent games of chocoTaco
-    chicken-dinner replay shroud
+    chicken-dinner replay chocoTaco